Maus21/hyprland-dotfiles/README.md

 # Hyprland Dotfiles

-Private CachyOS/Arch desktop snapshot centered on Hyprland and a customized Tide Island shell.
+My CachyOS/Arch desktop snapshot centered on Hyprland and a customized Tide Island shell.
 The installer backs up conflicts, links the tracked files into the target home, and keeps machine-specific display state out of Git.